Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-The median taxpayer income in Edens Landing - Holmview SA2 is $53,838 according to latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-The average income for this area is $60,677 during the same period.
-Nationally, median and average incomes are higher at $58,236 and $72,799 respectively in Greater Brisbane.
-As of September 2025, estimated median and average incomes would be approximately $59,173 and $66,690 based on Wage Price Index growth of 9.91% since financial year 2023.
-Census data indicates that household, family and personal incomes in Edens Landing - Holmview rank modestly, between the 48th and 51st percentiles.
-The $1,500 - 2,999 earnings band captures 43.4% of the community, with 4,901 individuals falling into this category.
-This is consistent with broader trends across regional levels where 33.3% fall within the same income bracket.
-Housing affordability pressures are severe in Edens Landing - Holmview, with only 81.6% of income remaining after housing costs, ranking at the 46th percentile.
+The Edens Landing - Holmview SA2 shows a median taxpayer income of $53,838 and an average of $60,677 according to the latest postcode level ATO data aggregated by AreaSearch for FY-23.
+This is lower than average on a national basis, contrasting with Greater Brisbane's median income of $58,236 and average income of $72,799.
+Based on Wage Price Index growth of 9.91% since FY-23, current estimates would be approximately $59,173 (median) and $66,690 (average) as of September 2025.
+Census data reveals household, family and personal incomes all rank modestly in Edens Landing - Holmview, between the 48th and 51st percentiles.
+The data shows the $1,500 - 2,999 earnings band captures 43.4% of the community (4,901 individuals), consistent with broader trends across regional levels showing 33.3% in the same category.
+Housing affordability pressures are severe, with only 81.6% of income remaining, ranking at the 46th percentile.

 Frequently Asked Questions - Income